How to Start a Travel Journal or Paint Journal or Sketch Journal

 One thing I do when starting a journaling workshop is to have my students put some random colors on about 4 pages.
 This initiates the journal and now you’ve got color on the page.
 You can sketch and or paint on top of this underpainting and create something incredibly unique.

-Another thing I do is share one of my journals which includes paintings glued in on pages (on top of paintings I don’t like), collage or stencil on top of paintings that needed some help (you can do anything in your journal), pages with spot color, and unfinished paintings.
+Another thing I do is share one of my journals which includes paintings glued in on pages, on top of paintings I don’t like, collage or stencil on top of paintings that needed some help, pages with spot color, and unfinished paintings.
 This helps my students let go of perfection and just have fun knowing that anything goes.

 In a watercolor journal, it helps to start with simple projects rather than super complicated ones.
 A window or small vignette is much easier than an entire hilltop village.
 I like using a permanent fine point pen to just get me going with lines I can’t erase.
 Then I add watercolor and it quickly comes together as a quick sketch watercolor.
 Linework with spot color is fun too.
 Try to connect your shapes for flowing lines and flowing colors.